V07 · Stream 07 · Channel 6

 4. How many additional issuers adopt before the doctrine stabilizes?

-The Zion Oil & Gas adoption is the documented first-mover.
-SpaceX is the most-watched signaled adopter.
+Zion Oil & Gas (Texas; bylaw; board-only; Dec 1, 2025) is the documented first-reported adopter; SpaceX (Texas; S-1 filed May 20, 2026) is the second.
+Both pursued a Delaware-to-Texas reincorporation before adopting mandatory arbitration, consistent with the post-DGCL § 115(c) "Texas two-step" pattern.
 The intermediate space — mid-cap and small-cap issuers, particularly in energy, biotech, and other high-litigation-exposure sectors — is where the empirical adoption pattern will develop.
-SMU CGI's adoption tracker for this stream will monitor charter and bylaw amendments through EDGAR 8-K filings.
+SMU CGI's adoption tracker for this stream monitors charter and bylaw amendments through EDGAR 8-K filings and IPO Form S-1 filings; rows are coded as verified only when the EDGAR accession, governing-document text, effective date, and approval mechanism are linked.

 5. Do state legislatures respond?